deas/argocd-conductr/README.md

 We use a single long lived branch `main` and map environments with directories.
 Leveraging branches for environment propagation appears easy, but comes with its own set of issues.

 We use single level environment staging with one cluster per environment.
-We do not use names and namespaces in this context.
+We do not use names and namespaces in this context, and we don't even dare to do multi-tenancy in a single cluster (OLMv1 drops it).
 This should help with isolation, loose coupling, support the cattle model and keep things simpler.
 We want cluster scoped staging.
 Using another nested level introduces issues ("Matrjoschka Architecture").

 We prefer Pull over Push.